 You can leave them there as long as they’re safe and happy.

-A flat, cushioned surface is actually better for babies to practice their tummy time and explore their surroundings.
+A flat, cushioned surface is actually better for babies to do some tummy time activities and explore their surroundings.

 Helpful Tips on Using Non Toxic Play Mats